An Unconventional 3-Step Plan To Save the Oceans

 The Strategy to End Plastic Pollution

 The three Rs — reduce, reuse, and recycle — aren’t enough.
 They say plastic’s ok, we’re all just using it wrong.
-This isn’t true.
+This isn’t true, and it puts the onus of responsibility unfairly on the consumer when just 20 companies produce more than half of the world’s single-use plastic waste.
 Plastic doesn’t work in a closed loop.
-It breaks apart into tiny pieces, carries harmful chemicals into the food web and emits powerful greenhouse gases.
+It breaks apart into tiny pieces, carries harmful chemicals into the food web and emits powerful greenhouse gasses.
 The images of whales washing ashore with bellies full of plastic trash is proof enough: we need a Material Revolution that makes plastic a relic of our toxic past.
 The time is up for everything that is harmful to us and the environment.
 Anything that is exploitative, from mindsets to business practices, must end and be replaced.
 Parley sees the key to these solutions in creativity and collaboration.

-Since 2015, we’ve grown our network and scaled our approach through partnerships across the public and private sectors, forming alliances with adidas, Anheuser Busch InBev (Corona), American Express, the Republic of the Maldives, and collaborators spanning the worlds of science, art, fashion, design, entertainment, sports, space, and ocean exploration.
-In partnership with the World Bank, we’ll vastly expand our Parley AIR programs and empower communities in the fight to end plastic pollution entering rivers and seas in eight nations across South Asia: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+Since 2015, and in the ten years since our founding, we’ve grown our network and scaled our approach through partnerships across the public and private sectors, forming alliances with adidas, Anheuser Busch InBev (Corona), American Express, the Republic of the Maldives, United Nations, World Bank, British Fashion Council, Dior, Brita, Talisker, Sea Change Project, Biofabricate, and collaborators spanning the worlds of science, art, fashion, design, entertainment, sports, space, and ocean exploration.

 This is the time to think, dream, and act big.
-As an environmental organization, we provide the vision and the framework to build a new reality and a future we can actually live in.
-With Parley AIR, we have a strategy that can be adopted by individuals, businesses, and countries.
-Through projects focused on communication and education, youth empowerment, direct action, research and development, and material science, we create success stories that set new standards and provide the roadmaps for others to follow.
+As an environmental organization, our mission is guided by a will to provide the vision and the framework to build a future we can actually live in.
+With Parley AIR, we have a strategy that can be adopted by individuals, businesses, and countries to create a new economy that works in harmony with nature, and ends the human-driven threats to the ecosystems that make Earth habitable.
+Through projects focused on communication and education, youth empowerment, direct action, research, and material science, we create success stories that set new standards and provide the roadmaps for others to follow.
 Our next chapter, the Material Revolution, is all about creating and scaling the materials, methods, and technologies of the future–the innovations that allow us to grow our impact and move beyond plastic.

 The Defining Decade

-Scientists say the next 10 years will shape the next 10,000 years on Earth.
-From plastic pollution to climate change, we’re running out of time to flip the narrative from one of destruction to protection.
+Scientists say this is the decade that will shape the next 10,000 years on Earth.
+The IPCC reports warn these are the most crucial months to drastically decarbonize, that it’s now or never to limit warming below 1.5 degrees Celsius — a threshold we will likely cross in at least one of the next five years.
+From plastic pollution to climate change, we’re running out of time to change the narrative from one of destruction to protection.

 With COVID-19, the planet fired a warning shot.
 The pandemic is a devastating reminder that we are a vulnerable species within an interconnected web of life.
-It’s also a reminder of how capable we are of change.
+It’s also a reminder of how capable we are of change, and how wrong it is to rush back to the “normal” we knew.
 As the realities of environmental and social injustice make clear — we have so much work to do to dismantle everything that is broken in our world.
+Everything is up for redesign.
+This is a challenge for every creator, thinker and leader to own.

 At Salesforce, the environment is a key stakeholder.
 Learn more about our sustainability initiatives in our latest Stakeholder Impact Report.